nasa/openmct/e2e/README.md

 ### (FUTURE) Component Testing

-- Component testing is currrently possible in Playwright but not enabled on this project.
+- Component testing is currently possible in Playwright but not enabled on this project.
 For more, please see: <https://playwright.dev/docs/test-components>

 ## Architecture, Test Design and Best Practices